 While his years as dean at UB School of Law provide an obvious benefit, Holmes feels all his experiences – especially his work at Texas Wesleyan – have helped prepare him for his new position at La Verne.

 “There are a number of parallels between Texas Wesleyan and La Verne.
 Both share similar views on access and mission.
 Both are relatively small schools located near large metropolitan centers.
 And both have law campuses that are separated by about the same distance from their main campuses,” Holmes said.
 “When I first started at Texas Wesleyan, they were at the same stage of moving from being provisionally approved by the ABA to fully approved.
 I was there to see how it should be done and will bring that experience to the effort here at La Verne.”

-In the coming months, Holmes said he intends to visit both the law school in Ontario and the main campus in La Verne so he can meet with community members and become better acquainted with the university.
+In the coming months, Holmes said he intends to meet with community members and become better acquainted with the university.

 Holmes’ professional legal experience includes 16 years as a private practitioner in New York City.
 He has served as a court-appointed claims administrator for the Baltimore City Circuit Court, a tripartite arbitrator for the New York City Transit Authority, and as director of the New York Civil Liberties Union Suffolk County Police Misconduct Project.
 He has been part of numerous American Bar Association and Association of American Law Schools committees.

 Holmes has been honored many times during his career.
 In 2007 UB School of Law established the Dean Gilbert A. Holmes Professorship in Clinical Theory & Practice.
 That same year the NYU Law Alumni Association presented him with its Legal Teaching Award.